AshHealy/Floyd/README.md

 - The buttons should have been Styled Components
 - Logic is chaotic and will bite you in the ass no matter what

-## Notes and Questions To Ask Ben & Steve
+## Notes and Questions To Ask Jen, Ben, Ally & Steve

-- Can I refactor my App so that everthing is easier to style
-- How can I save the game?
-Should I be able to save the game?

-I've got a currency system that I want to implement.
-I think I want to build the shop using JSON objects.